-The Oakland campus occupies approximately 4,000 square feet of space.
-This is divided into a Theory classroom, and Practical Room.
-The Theory classroom is where the students assemble for the first period class session, each week.
-The Practical room is where the students perform services on clients.
-The Oakland school has 32 barber chairs.
-There are 4 hand washing sinks, 32 mirrors, barber stations and waiting benches to accommodate clients.
+The Oakland campus was moved and expanded in April 2024 and occupies approximately 11,000 square feet of space.
+This is divided into 3 Theory classrooms, and a large expansive Practical Area.
+The Theory classrooms are where the students assemble for the first period class session, each week.
+The Practical Area is where the students practice and perform services on clients under the supervision of our highly qualified Moler Instructors.
+The Oakland school has 36 barber and 36 cosmetology stations.
+There are abundant hand washing sinks, 36 double sided mirrors, and waiting benches in the lobby area to accommodate clients.